SupremoRTD/simple-unit-test/README.md

 I just wanted to see if I can write my own since I've never really thought about how these things are made.

-I'm going to also write a little sometime to run all "-test.js" files because I'm tired of doing it manually.
+I'm going to also write a little something to run all "-test.js" files because I'm tired of doing it manually.
 That'll happen sometime soon-ish-y, unless you want to do it, then that's cool too, pull it baby, pull it.